How to Fix “401 Unauthorized Access” Error? [7 Methods]

 7. Check the WWW-Authenticate header

-The “WWW-Authenticate” header is an HTTP response header that is used to indicate the type of authentication required for accessing a resource on a web server.
-When a server sends a “401 Unauthorized” status code, it includes the “WWW-Authenticate” header to specify the authentication scheme that the client needs to use in order to access the requested resource.
+When a server sends a “401 Unauthorized” status code, it includes the “WWW-Authenticate” header to specify the authentication scheme.
+Which the client needs to use to access the requested resource.

 To check the “WWW-Authenticate” header, you can follow these steps: